Nat-Pryer/Tech-Haven-Post-Pandemic-Analysis/README.md

 - Despite the loyalty sales drop, nonloyalty sales have maintained a more consistent performance, with a 5% decrease in sales growth in 2023.

-- Customers in the loyalty program consistently spend more, with an average order value (AOV) consistently higher than nonloyalty customers, indicating stronger purchase behavior.
+- The AOV for loyalty customers ($161) and nonloyalty customers ($163) is similar, suggesting the company should focus on creating better deals for loyalty customers to encourage higher spending

 - While AOV growth for loyalty customers remained positive in 2021 and 2022, it declined by 4.24% in 2023, suggesting possible challenges in increasing customer spending.

-- Both loyalty and nonloyalty segments experienced order count declines in 2023, with nonloyalty seeing a steeper drop of 35.23%, emphasizing the need for a strategic focus on both segments to maintain order volume.
+- From 2020 to 2023, orders from both loyalty and nonloyalty customers declined almost the same at 44%

 <p align="center">
   <img src="Data/Loyalty Program Performance (No Grid).png" />